layilin/SP23-33852/_annotations/book4.md

 [plant] 152.518 chirimoia. *Annona cherimola*, a fruit originally from the South American highlands.

-[plant] 152.519 anana.
-The pineapple (*Ananas comosus*), which is native to eastern South America and was brought by Amerindians to the Caribbean.

 [plant] 152.502n The English commonly call it *Mammey-sapota*.
 There are two species of it, the sweet, and the tart.
 Mammee sapota (*Pouteria sapota*) is commonly confused with the mammee apple.
 It is a sweet fruit native to Mexico and Central America.
 Another fruit commonly confused with the mammee apple and mammee sapota is the nasebery (*Manilkara zapota*), also known as the sapodilla or the nispero.
 It is a sour or tart fruit native to Mexico, Central America, and Colombia.

-[plant] 153.523 palmeto. *Palma Maxima*.
+* [plant] 153.523 palmeto. *Palma Maxima*.
 See Grainger's footnote.

-[people] 153.524 Jones.
-Inigo Jones (1573-1652), English architect and theatre designer.

-[people] 153.524 Wren.
-Sir Christopher Wren (1632-1723), English architect, mathematician, and astronomer.
+[people] 153.524 Jones or Wren.
+Inigo Jones (1573-1652) was an English architect and theatre designer.
+Christopher Wren (1632-1723) was an  English architect, mathematician, and astronomer.

 [people] 153.525 Palladio.
-Andrea Palladio (1508-1580),  Italian architect.
+Andrea Palladio (1508-1580), an Italian architect.

 [plant] 153.527 wild fig-tree.
+Also known as the bearded fig or wild banyan tree (*Ficus citrifolia*).

 153.530 rood.
+A rod, a unit used for measuring land approximately 5 1/2 yards (5.03 meters) in length.

-[people] 153.523n Daniel Mathew, Esq (1718-1777) a cousin of Grainger's wife.
+[people] 153.523n Daniel Mathew, Esq.
+Mathew (1718-1777) was a cousin of Grainger's wife.

 [place] 153.523n Temple of the Sun at Palmyra.
-Also Tadmur, Tadmor, or Tudmur, ancient city in south-central Syria.
+Also known as the Temple of Bel in Palmyra, an ancient city in Syria.
+Destroyed in 2015 by the Islamic State in Iraq and Syria (ISIS).

 153.523n cortical part...durable laths for houses.
+Grainger is saying its bark can be used to make laths or strips of wood used in building.

-153.523n There is a smaller species not quite so beautiful.
+* 153.523n There is a smaller species not quite so beautiful.

-[plant] 154.534 anata.
+* [plant] 154.534 anata.
 See Grainger's footnote.
 Also anatta, anatto. *Bixa orellana*, a low, shrubby tree cultivated in Jamaica.
 Its berries are often used for coloring foods.

-154.537-539 Northern-Ind, a fierce and wily race...with it they paint...face of war.
+* 154.537-539 Northern-Ind, a fierce and wily race...with it they paint...face of war.

-[plant] 154.543 granadillas.
+* [plant] 154.543 granadillas.
 See Grainger's footnote.

 154.534n apices.
+Apexes.

 154.534n farina.
+Powdery substance, dust.

-154.543n water-lemon, bell-apple, or honeysuckle.
+* 154.543n water-lemon, bell-apple, or honeysuckle.

 154.534n viscid.
+Sticky, adhesive.

 [plant] 155.558 coco.
+The coconut palm (*Cocos nucifera*), which is native to coastal areas of Melanesia and Southeast Asia.
+It has great powers of natural disperal since its nuts (the coconuts) can survive up to 120 days in seawater.
+Nevertheless, it is believed that Europeans introduced the coconut palm to the Caribbean in the sixteenth century.

-[plant] 155.563 bay-grape.
+* [plant] 155.563 bay-grape.

-[plant] 156.567 Indian millet.
+* [plant] 156.567 Indian millet.
 See Grainger's footnote.

-[plant] 156.569 bananas plant.

-[plant] 156.572 plantanes.
-Also plantain.
+[plant] 156.569 bananas.
+Bananas belong to the family Musaceae and are closely related to plantains.
+Both bananas and plantains formed a part of the diets of enslaved Africans living on early Caribbean plantations.
+Wild species of banana and plantain originated from and were first cultivated in ancient Southeast Asia, but cultivated species reached Africa in prehistoric times.
+They were then introduced to Spain by the tenth century and the Canary Islands by the fifteenth.
+The banana and plantain probably were first brought to the Caribbean by the Spanish in the sixteenth century.

 156.573 vans.

-[plant] 156.563n *acini*. acinus.

-156.563n astringent.
+Vantages, heights, summits.

-156.567 *Guinea-corn*...*Turkey wheat*.
+* 156.567 *Guinea-corn*...*Turkey wheat*.

 156.580 naiad.
+Nymphs of springs, rivers, and lakes in Greek mythology.

-157.583 choral dance.
+* 157.583 choral dance.
 Dancing, along with music, were an important part of slave-laborers' lives.
 Dancing allowed them to express themselves for entertainment, spiritual, and political purposes.
 The "choral dance" Grainger describes in this section could have been for entertainment and courting.

-157.584 wild banshaw's melancholy sound.
+* 157.584 wild banshaw's melancholy sound.

 157.594 greensward.
+Grass-covered ground, turf.

-158.602-605 let not thou the drum their mirth inspire;...vengeance they pursue.
+* 158.602-605 let not thou the drum their mirth inspire;...vengeance they pursue.

-158.607 wed their fellow slaves at home;
+* 158.607 wed their fellow slaves at home;

-158.611 prickly vine.
+* 158.611 prickly vine.

-158.611n Chili-strawberry.
+* 158.611n Chili-strawberry.

-159.613 candle-weed.
+* 159.613 candle-weed.

-159.615 moist Aquarius.
+* 159.615 moist Aquarius.
 Eleventh constellation of the zodiac, represented by a figure pouring water from a jar.

 159.616 Wiltshire weaves.
 Wiltshire, a county in England, has been a center of the English weaving and woolen industry for nearly 4000 years.

-159.618 Scotian loom.

 159.621 sacred Nine.
-Nine goddesses or muses, the daughters of Zeus and Mnemosyne, who preside over the arts and sciences.
-In this stanza, Grainger lists their responsibilities.
+The nine muses of art, literature, and science.

-159.622 Gallic Lewis.
+* 159.622 Gallic Lewis.
 Louis...

-159.629 mild laws...tyrannic sway!
-Code noir.
+* 159.629 mild laws...tyrannic sway! *Code noir*.

-159.613n narcissus.
+* 159.613n narcissus.

 159.613n diuretic.
+A substance that promotes the excretion of urine.

 159.625 rapine.
 The act or practice of seizing and taking away by force the property of others.

 159.626 chicane.
 A subterfuge, petty trick, quibble.

 159.627 Themis.
-Greek goddess of law and justice; hence, Law or Justice personified.
+Greek goddess of law and justice.

-159.629 Aethiop.

 159.630 Albion.
+A name of ancient Celtic origin for Britain or England.
+The term may also derive from the Latin word for white (albus) and refer to the white cliffs of Dover.

 160.634 Thames.
-The name of the river on which London is situated.
+The Thames river.

 160.638 Plata.
-Rio de la Plata (Silver River) is an estuary formed by the confluence of the Uruguay and the Paraná rivers in South America.
+Rio de la Plata is an estuary formed by the confluence of the Uruguay and the Paraná rivers in South America.

-160.643 Columbus.

-160.645 Alps.

 160.651 The main.
+The ocean.

-161.658 Britannia, Neptune's favourite queen.
+* 161.658 Britannia, Neptune's favourite queen.

 161.669 lacquaying winds.
-A poetic way to say "winds that follow," in this case, Fame's "winged navies."
+A poetic way to suggest winds that follow or serve.

-161.671 Her winged navies.
-Fame's messengers that broadcast England's power and superiority around the world.

-161.671-679 scepter'd sons... that lon'd for aera, hail!.
-Possibly a reference to Shakespeare's *Richard II*, Act II, scene 1, lines 40-70, when John of Gaunt proclaims that England has produced kings that have historically been feared around the world.

 162.680 the Patriot King.
-A reference to Henry St. Bolingbroke's *The Idea of a Patriot King* (1738), a treatise written for Frederick, Prince of Wales, on monarchy.
-It describes in idealized terms the policies and virtuous conduct of a Patriot King waiting in the wings, whose accession would end party-political conflicts.
+A reference to Henry St. Bolingbroke's *The Idea of a Patriot King* (1749), a treatise written for Frederick, Prince of Wales (1707-1751), on monarchy.
+It describes in idealized terms the policies and virtuous conduct of a patriot king waiting in the wings.
+The patriot king's accession was supposed to end political conflicts.